 Grand Theft Auto: San Andreas is the eighth game in the GTA franchise.
 It went on to become the best selling Playstation 2 game of all time and was praised by critics.
 It was later released on both Xbox and PC.

 Unlike previous Grand Theft Auto games, San Andreas actually takes place in an entire state rather than a city.
 The state is divided into three regions: Los Santos (based on Los Angeles), San Fierro (based on San Francisco), and Las Venturas (based on Las Vegas).
-San Andreas also has the most diverse setting in the series, with open countryside juxtaposed against sprawling urban landscapes.
-In addition to the normal open-world style gameplay, San Andreas breathed new life into the series with the introduction of several new features such as swimming and RPG elements.
+San Andreas also has the most diverse setting in the series, with open countryside contrasting a variety of sprawling urban landscapes.
+In addition to the normal open-world gameplay, role-playing elements were introduced to the series in the form of stats, such as Muscle and Stamina.

 San Andreas introduced a number of significant gameplay changes.
-For the first time, the main protagonist has the ability to swim, thereby rectifying one of the key complaints lodged against previous iterations of the series.
-This has opened up a number of new opportunities; with several of the game's missions featuring swimming as a critical element.
+For the first time, the player has the ability to swim, addressing one of the key complaints lodged against previous GTA games.
+Several of the game's missions feature swimming and diving as a critical element.

 In addition to this, San Andreas allowed for major character customization.
 Clothing, hairstyles, and even the build of your character can all be changed, with a greater selection of stores being unlocked as you progress through the game.
 Players are required to eat food regularly to maintain their health, but eating too much junk food will cause the character will gain weight.
 This can be avoided by working out in a gym, which also has the effect of improving the character's strength and stamina.

 Players are also able to customize their cars.
 To modify a car, you merely have to take it to a garage that caters to such a type of car, and then select various modifications to be installed.
 These could include things such as the availability of Nitrous, Hydraulics, as well as some minor cosmetic tweaks, such as the addition of rims and fenders.